ShimantoRahman/empulse/docs/guide/preprocessing/bias_mitigation.rst

 In many business problems,
 there is often an inverse relationship between the likelihood of an event and the value of a subgroup.
-For example, in customer churn scenarios, high-value customers might be less likely to churn compared to low-value customers.
+For example, in customer churn scenarios, high-value customers might be less likely to churn compared to low-value customers [1]_.
 As a result, models designed to predict this event may focus more on the majority subgroup, which is often less valuable from a business perspective.
 This leads to suboptimal targeting, as the models neglect the minority subgroup that holds higher value.